donimbaga/donimbaga/readme.md

 Hello, I'm Doni Mbaga.

-In an attempt to become a world-class software I found myself here.
+Currently I'm on a journey to become a software developer.

+I'm learning Python, JS, HTML & CSS and all related technologies.